-The Error Could not find class or load main class occurs when a program is run but the main class cannot be found or loaded.
-In this article, we will observe the different reasons for the error and ways to rectify it.
+The Error Could not find a class or load the main class that occurs when a program is running, but the main class cannot be found or loaded.
+In this article, we will learn the different reasons for the occurrence of the error and ways to rectify it.

 What is java <class-name> syntax?

 The java basic <class –name> is as follows:

 java [ <option> ... ] <class-name> [<argument> ...]

 - <option> is the command line option required during execution,